Activiti/activiti-7-developers-guide/getting-started.md

 [![](https://salaboy.files.wordpress.com/2017/09/screen-shot-2017-09-09-at-14-44-30.png?w=960)](http://salaboy.com/2017/09/11/activiti-cloud-meets-kubernetes-and-they-like-each-other/screen-shot-2017-09-09-at-14-44-30/)

-Before you can start interacting with your services you need to add an entry to your "/etc/hosts" file so the SSO component can sign the verification tokens using the same internal name as the services which are behind the gateway.
-We have learnt a lot about Zuul \(Gateway\), Keycloak and how to do SSO with microservices, so expect a blog post about that shortly.
+Before you can start interacting with your services you need to add an entry to your "/etc/hosts" file so the SSO (Single Sign On) component can sign the verification tokens using the same internal name as the services which are behind the gateway.

 > sudo vi /etc/hosts
 > \# add for sso
 > 127.0.0.1       activiti-cloud-sso-idm

-This will start up all the infrastructure services + Audit and Query so you can focus on creating your runtime bundles.
+This will start up all the infrastructure services (Gateway, Service Registry, Message Broker, Single Sign On / Identity Management (Keycloak))  so you can focus on creating your Activiti Cloud Applications.

-Once you have all your infrastructure services started you can create a new Runtime Bundle Docker image with your business processes and required resources by using the project:
+Once you have all your infrastructure services started you can create a new Runtime Bundle (which is going to be the brain of your Activiti Cloud Application) Docker image with your business processes and required resources by using the project:

 [https://github.com/Activiti/activiti-cloud-examples/tree/master/docker-runtime-bundle](https://github.com/Activiti/activiti-cloud-examples/tree/master/docker-runtime-bundle)